f4exb/dsdcc/Readme.md

   - DMR/MOTOTRBO: European two slot TDMA standard.
 MOTOTRBO is a popular implementation of this standard.
   - D-Star: developed and promoted by Icom for Amateur Radio customers.

 Next we might want to add YSF (Yaesu Sound Fusion a.k.a.
 C4FM) as a newly supported format to cover all AMBE codec based commercial formats used at present by Amateur Radio.
+YSF is not supported by the original DSD but there is a GNUradio [gr-ysf](http://hb9uf.github.io/gr-ysf/) module available.

 <h1>Source code</h1>